bahmutov/cypress-workshop-basics/intro/PITCHME.md

 ---

-## Poll: have you used other E2E test runners?
+## Poll 2: have you used other E2E test runners?

 - Selenium / Webdriver
 - Protractor <!-- .element: class="fragment" -->
 - TestCafe <!-- .element: class="fragment" -->
 - Puppeteer / Playwright <!-- .element: class="fragment" -->
 - Something else? <!-- .element: class="fragment" -->

+---

+## Poll 3: what unit testing tool do you use?

+- Jest
+- Mocha <!-- .element: class="fragment" -->
+- Ava <!-- .element: class="fragment" -->
+- Tap/Tape <!-- .element: class="fragment" -->
+- Something else? <!-- .element: class="fragment" -->

+---

+## Last poll: Do you use TypeScript

+- no
+- a little <!-- .element: class="fragment" -->
+- half of the time <!-- .element: class="fragment" -->
+- all the time <!-- .element: class="fragment" -->

 ---